thszk/get-rand-wp/README.md

   $ ./randomWallpaper.sh
 ```

-The command above run the script and create a text file *random-wp* thats contains somes wallpaper's links.
-It also print output on terminal.
+The command above will print 24 images links on terminal.